 Also, just look at the creepy cover of this book!
 You’d be hard-pressed to find a more suitable book cover for Halloween!

 I think I may have found myself a new favorite author. du Maurier lamented the fact that she was “dismissed with a sneer as a bestseller” during her lifetime.
 I can see where the critics were coming from: du Maurier was no literary stylist.
 Her prose can feel a little dated, a little fusty.
 But she was, above all, a superb, furious plotter. du Maurier is so thrilling I delayed my gym time by an hour because I just had to finish the title story “Don’t Look Now.”
-I was so absorbed in “Split Second” that when a friend kicked and kicked at a chair near me I paid no attention.
-He had to loom over the sofa in order for me to finally take notice.
+I was so absorbed in “Split Second” that someone had to kick at a nearby chair to get my attention.

-I think a good way to describe du Maurier’s output is at the lower end of quality writing.
-My words sound derogatory but I mean them in the best way possible.
+I think a good way to describe du Maurier’s output is, at the spectrum between general and literary fiction, her work falls slightly beyond the center.
+I hope I don’t sound derogatory, but I mean it in the best way possible.
 Her plotting skills ensured her popularity.
-Yet the themes of her stories can merit analysis. du Maurier was clearly fascinated with the liminal space between the human world and psychic terrains.
+Yet the themes of her stories merit analysis. du Maurier was fascinated with the liminal space between the human world and psychic terrains.
 She was the type of writer who could be both commercially and critically acclaimed.

 In “Split Second,” a young widow returns home to find strangers firmly entrenched in her house.
 Who are these people?
 Where are her family and friends?
 “Split Second” is a slow burn story.
 We spend fifty pages gradually piecing together what went wrong, even as the narrator remains clueless.
 The writing here is beautifully detailed.
 Not overwrought, not flowery.
 Perfectly detailed.
 It’s almost as though du Maurier knew how people would behave in such a situation.
 The disruption of the narrator’s world is handled with such empathy you can only feel sorry for her.